bcanuforo/Supply-Chain-Inventory-Management-Dashboard/README.md

 Made with ❤️ for Data Analytics & Supply Chain Excellence

+👤 Author
-Boniface Anuforo — June 2026
+Boniface Anuforo
+Data Analyst | Business Intelligence | Workforce Analytics

-⭐ Star this repository if you find it useful!
+⭐ If this project inspires you, please give it a star!